kvankova/code-embedder/README.md

 ## 🔍 How it works

-The **Code Embedder** looks for specific tags in all markdown (`README`) files, which indicate what script part to update in the code block, then it updates them with the content of the script part.
-In case of using it as a Github Action, the changes are then pushed to the repository 🚀.
+The **Code Embedder** scans markdown files for special tags that specify which parts of your scripts to embed.
+When it finds these tags, it automatically updates the code blocks with the latest content from your source files.
+When used as a GitHub Action, any changes are automatically committed and pushed to your repository 🚀.

 ### 📄 **Full script** updates
 In the `README` (or other markdown) file, the full script is marked with the following tag: